-Vodafone claims to cover 96% of the population, but again, this isn’t that hard to do given that most of the population lives on coastlines.
+Vodafone claims to cover 96% of the population, but again, this isn’t that hard to do given that most of the us live on the coastlines.
 This link allows you to check if Vodafone covers you.

 Vodafone offers two different frequencies for 4G networks:

-Optus claims to reach 98.5% of the Australian population with their 3G and 4G networks.
+Optus claims to reach 98.5% of the Australian population with its 3G and 4G networks.
 You can check your network coverage here.

-Optus offers just different frequencies for 3G networks:
+Optus offers just two different frequencies for its 3G network:

 - 700Mhz and 1800MHz4G networks

 As it stands, Optus seems to be the ‘bang for buck’ provider among the three big boys.
 Also included in many plans are some interesting perks and entertainment packages.